Xeriscaping in Salt Lake, Utah on a Budget

 Here are the steps to convert your lawn to a resilient xeriscaped garden:

-Spray the weeds in the lawn with weedkiller, especially if you have morning glory.
 5-7 days later, lay down cardboard over the whole lawn and wet it with water.
-This will kill most of the grass and remaining weeds over time.
+This will help suppress new weed growth.

-Tip: You can get free cardboard from a recycling place or landfill.
+Tip: You can get free cardboard from Facebook Marketplace, warehouse stores like Costco, landfills, or recycling centers.
 Just make sure the cardboard doesn’t have tape, staples, or a glossy coating.

-Note: Weed barrier or fabric is not great for plant health and can even make weeds more difficult to remove by growing roots into it.
+Note: Weed barrier or fabric is not great for plant health and can even make weeds more difficult to remove by intertwining roots into the fabric.
+Weed barriers release lots of microplastics into the soil, too.

 2. Plant